cpnha logo

 Sonoran Desert Plants

-Juniperus coahuilensis
+Juniperus arizonica

-Juniperus coahuilensis
+Juniperus arizonica

-Juniperus coahuilensis
+Juniperus arizonica

-Juniperus coahuilensis
+Juniperus arizonica

-Life Form: Tree, Shrub
+Life Form: tree

-Family: Juniperus (juniper family)
+Family: Cupressaceae (cypress family)

 Redberry juniper is a native, evergreen, small tree or large shrub.
 Mature height usually ranges from 12 to 15 feet (3.6-4.5 m), with spreading and ascending branches forming an open, irregular crown.
 The ovulate cones contain one seed.
 The bark is shreddy, but is formed close to the trunk.
 Redberry juniper tends to have a central erect stem with lower branches originating near the ground level.

 The fleshy, berry-like cones of redberry juniper are eaten by at least four species of songbirds, Gambel's quail, coyotes, foxes, raccoons, rock squirrels, Hopi chipmunks, and probably other birds and mammals.
+Additional Information:

 Photo Credits: